chrislonge/Notes-App/StepByStepInstructions.md

 When you subclass `UITableViewController` it brings in a lot of pre-wired functionality.
 The `UITableViewController` subclass creates a `UITableView` and also sets itself as the delegate and data source of the table view.
 If you were to create a `UIViewController` that has a table view and does not inherit from `UITableViewController` you would have to set up the data source and the delegate of your table view yourself.

 `UITableView` declares two protocols `UITableViewDataSource` and `UITableViewDelegate`.
-The data source protocol is used by the table view to determine the content it needs to display, and the delegate protocol is used to inform another class about cells that have been selected and to provide an interface for modifying the table view behavior.
+The data source protocol is used by the table view to determine the content it needs to display, and the delegate protocol is used to inform the class about cells that have been selected and to provide an interface for modifying the table view behavior.

-In other words, `UITableViewController` comes with boilerplate code ready for you to use and also comes pre-wired to use the `UITableViewDataSource` and `UITableViewDelegate` protocols.
+In other words, `UITableViewController` comes with boilerplate code ready for you to use and also comes pre-wired to implement the `UITableViewDataSource` and `UITableViewDelegate` protocols.

-#### Creating the Model
+### Creating the Model

 * Create a new swift file which we will use to declare our `Note` model
   * File -> New -> File -> Swift File